-The term resale price maintenance refers to manufacturers engaged in a practice that establishes a minimum and / or a maximum price at which a distributer can sell their product.
+The term resale price maintenance refers to manufacturers engaged in a practice that establishes a minimum and / or a maximum price at which a distributor can sell their product.
 At one time, resale price maintenance was deemed a violation of the Sherman Antitrust Act.

-Also known as RPM, retail price maintenance involves an agreement between a manufacturer and its distributers to sell the manufacturer's product at, above, or below certain threshold prices.
+Also known as RPM, retail price maintenance involves an agreement between a manufacturer and its distributors to sell the manufacturer's product at, above, or below certain threshold prices.
 Generally, there are two forms of retail price maintenance:

 The legality of minimum advertised prices has been debated for decades, and was frequently cited as a violation of the Sherman Antitrust Act as well as fair trade laws.
-Advocates of the approach believe resale price maintenance allows both distributers and manufacturers to earn a fair profit and allows retailers to provide an appropriate level of service to consumers.
+Advocates of the approach believe resale price maintenance allows both distributors and manufacturers to earn a fair profit and allows retailers to provide an appropriate level of service to consumers.
 Opponents believe the practice constitutes collusion between the manufacturer and retailer and limits downstream competition.

 In 2007, the U.S. Supreme Court ruled vertical price limitations such as Minimum Advertised Pricing are not unlawful but must be judged under the "rule of reason."
 Courts are now required to balance the potential benefits of resale price maintenance against the anti-competitive harm it may cause consumers as well as the industry.

 anti-competitive practice, confidentiality agreement, conflict of interest, dividing markets, price fixing, bid rigging, group boycott, disparagement, dumping, exclusive dealing, Sherman Antitrust Act of 1890, Clayton Antitrust Act of 1914, limit pricing, Federal Trade Commission Act of 1914